dominictarr/client-require/README.md

 then, only add the necessary packages... it may help to translate the versions into something simpler?

+aha! what if I resolved the packages refured to in the package.json ... so i know what they will be refuring to
+  , when the server loads them!

+add the following to resolves: package : /path/to/npm/.npm/[package]/[version]/package/main.js

+then check the resolve will work.
+  ...unless they don't declare thier dependencies.

 or, would i get more love by writing the fallback?

 would it be any easier for the server to resolve?